Call now: 252-767-6166

 6 rows selected.

 Listing 5-5.
-A report of SAP tables with migrated/chained rows
+A report of tables with migrated or chained rows

-Here is the code that generated the report.
-Note that the use of this script is predicated on the use of Oracle’s ANALYZE command to populate the chain_cnt and num_rows columns of the DBA_TABLES data dictionary view.
+The following code generated the report on migrated/chained rows.
+Note that the use of this script is predicated on the use of Oracle's ANALYZE command to populate the chain_cnt and num_rows columns of the dba_tables data dictionary view.

 spool chain.lst;